dsleo/dsleo.github.io/_posts/2025-12-12-mathematicians-future.md

   </figcaption>
 </figure>

-After watching enough of these cycles, it is hard not to grow weary of the relentless dramatization of AI’s influence on the queen of sciences[^3].
+After watching enough of these cycles, it is hard not to grow weary of the relentless dramatization of AI’s influence on Mathematics[^3].
 Yet, as a mathematician at heart, I could not help wondering how actual, professional, working mathematicians perceive all of this.
 Setting aside the noise, what is the real impact of AI on their work?
 And how do they imagine the future of mathematics and science in an AI-mediated world?

 Here is another scene, recounted by a mathematician, this time at a conference.
 Laptops are open; some attendees are replying to emails, others are taking notes - the usual for the last decades of scientific conference.
 But there is something new as well.
 Many members of the audience are quietly conversing with their preferred AI tools, most often Gemini or ChatGPT.
 While the next speaker fine-tunes his slides, a young postdoc uses the time to ask for a high-level introduction to the topic just presented.